alimoghanni/The-Swing-Tutorials/README.md

 ### Lesson 8: Connecting to a Database using JDBC
 #### Explanation
 Java Database Connectivity (JDBC) is a Java API that allows you to connect and execute queries with databases.
 In this lesson, we will cover how to set up a JDBC connection, perform basic database operations (CRUD - Create, Read, Update, Delete), and integrate these operations into a simple Swing application.

+### Lesson 9: Implementing Update and Delete Operations
+#### Explanation
+In this lesson, we will enhance our Swing application further by implementing update and delete functionalities for our user management system.
+This will complete the basic CRUD (Create, Read, Update, Delete) operations using Swing and JDBC.